Security Blog

 Static Application Security Testing (SAST) analyzes your source code for security flaws before deployment.
 Here's how it actually works, when to use it, and what to watch out for.

-11 API security best practices with working code examples: stop BOLA, harden JWTs, rate-limit auth, fix CORS misconfigs & block mass assignment.
-Full OWASP API Top 10 coverage.
+11 API security best practices with code examples: fix BOLA/IDOR, JWT algorithm confusion, mass assignment, rate limiting & CORS misconfigs mapped to the OWASP API Security Top 10.

-Top 10 static code analysis tools for 2026: ranked by taint-analysis depth, language support, on-prem vs SaaS, and real pricing.
-Checkmarx, Veracode, Fortify & SonarQube compared.
+Top 10 static code analysis tools for 2026: Offensive360, Checkmarx, Fortify, SonarQube & Semgrep ranked by taint depth, language coverage, on-premise support & real pricing.

 How to Detect Malicious Source Code in Your Codebase